 - 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - 2.
 Lift the seat plate to gain access to the hydraulic pumps. - 3.
-To disengage the pumps (free-wheel position), turn the hydraulic release valves (A, Figure 4) located on the pumps COUNTER-CLOCKWISE a maximum of 2 full turns. - 4.
+Locate the hydraulic release valves (A, Figure 3) on the bottom side of the hydraulic pumps. - To disengage the pumps (free-wheel position), turn the hydraulic release valves located on the pumps COUNTER-CLOCKWISE a maximum of 2 full turns. - 5.
 Disengage the parking brake.
 The tractor can now be pushed by hand. - After moving the tractor, re-engage the pumps (drive position) by turning the release valves CLOCKWISE and tighten to 80-120 in. lbs. of torque.

-Figure 4.
+Figure 3.
 Hydraulic System By-Pass A. Hydraulic Release Valve (left-hand pump shown)